AIHACONNECT | Education Session Moderator Guidelines

 Presenter Absences

-• Welcome the attendees; if the session is part of the virtual program, be sure to welcome them as well.
+• Welcome the attendees; if the session is part of the virtual program, welcome them as well.

-• Identify the session title to assure the attendees are in the correct room.
+• Identify the session title to ensure the attendees are in the correct room.

 • Introduce yourself.